pieroproietti/penguins-blog/source/book/english.md

 I wanted a new tool, written in a modern language common to several distributions, with its own packaging system.
 The choice fell on nodejs, with javascript, then I switched to typescript as development language.

 I imagined an egg production process, called produce, the hatching operation - or installation - originally called hatch.
-The other commands came by themselves with kill preferred to abort to get rid of the produced iso, update for updates, prerequisites to install the .deb packages needed for the process, calamari for the installation and configuration of the graphical installer.
+The other commands came by themselves with kill preferred to abort to get rid of the produced iso, update for updates, prerequisites to install the .deb packages needed for the process, calamares for the installation and configuration of the graphical installer.

 Sooner or later, since it is an egg, I will also find a way to implement a PXE server that distributes it through the local network, at the moment besides the intention there is the name and could only be cuckoo \(cuckoo\), from the behavior of the cuckoo that makes others hatching their eggs.